Welcome to the French national EURAXESS portal!

 All services of the EURAXESS Network are free of charge.

-DISCOVER EURAXESS IN EUROPE
+DISCOVER EURAXESS IN France

 When I was thinking about performing a research stay in a foreign country, I would have never imagined that I would choose Nantes as my receiving city.
 However, when I started to search for scientific groups working in polysaccharides and their characterization, the INRA-Nantes attracted my attention because of the quality, dynamism and efficiency of researchers working in this unit.